 Chapter 10 - The Public Facilities and Services Element is the second largest section of the Joint Plan.
 It covers the goals and policies that establish how public facilities and services will be provided to support the future growth of the Joint Plan area.
 The goals and policies are intended to ensure coordination with other City and County Comprehensive Plan elements, regional plans, and County-Wide Planning Policies.

-Additionally, the goals and policies of the Land Use and the Public Facilities and Services element serve to define the action plan for implementing the Joint Plan recommendations found in Chapter 11 - Implementation, which will be discussed at the joint Planning Commission worksession in April.
+Additionally, the goals and policies of the Land Use and the Public Facilities and Services element serve to define the action plan for implementing the Joint Plan recommendations found in Chapter 11 - Implementation.